mkiiim/uneff/README.md

 # Uneff

-A versatile tool to remove BOM (Byte Order Mark) and problematic Unicode characters from text files.
+A versatile tool to remove BOM (Byte Order Mark) and problematic Unicode characters from text files and streams.

 ## Overview